Estimated reading time: 10mins

 Our Total Meal Replacement is a 2:1 ratio of protein to carbs.
 And our Meal Replacement protein is the same high-quality you’ll find in our Whey Protein Isolate, Whey Protein Concentrate and Micellar Casein.

 Bulk Nutrients Meal Replacement is designed with the ratio of protein to satisfy your appetite until your next meal while carbs supply energy.
-Our Meal Replacement is gluten-free and includes a digestive lactase enzyme, to support people who are sensitive to dairy.
+Our Meal Replacement includes a digestive lactase enzyme, to support people who are sensitive to dairy.

 Then we’ve added ground flaxseed and chia seed for added health benefits.
 Registered dietician and preventative health medicine expert Professor Linda Van Horn told the American Heart Association that flaxseeds or chia seeds offer good sources of alpha-linolenic acid (ALA), unsaturated fatty acids which convert to omega-3 fatty acids that are normally found in fish, as well as offering plant-based proteins, fibre and minerals.
 Flaxseeds also contain lignans, which may help reduce blood cholesterol and chia seeds can help as an appetite suppressant because they are high in fibre.